Misteeps/Ease-Transitions-System/README.md

 Tween 2D and 3D animations quickly with a simple but powerful system that allows for user flexibility.

 ETS allows for time based transitions to properties in components _(Position.X value in Transform)_.
-Values are dynamically transitioned so that values will not snap and instead continue the transition wherever it is currently.
+Values are dynamically transitioned so that values will not snap and instead continue the transition from anywhere.

 <img align="middle" width="100%" src="https://cdn.discordapp.com/attachments/673843892621148160/675758612123222016/ETS_Showcase_4MB.gif">